 We've partnered with VASPnet to provide comprehensive regulatory information on over 250 new crypto companies.

 This collaboration solves a crucial challenge presented by FATF’s Travel Rule requiring businesses to carry out due diligence on their counterparty VASPs before exchanging Travel Rule data transfers.
 This update also adds the “Responds to Travel Rule data transfers” section in the Network, indicating which counterparties Notabene clients can expect a response from.

 This in-product integration of VASPnet’s reference data allows VASPs to:

-- Access a larger number of VASPs to perform due diligence on in the Notabene directory
+Access a larger number of VASPs to perform due diligence on in the Notabene Network

 How to view and verify Counterparty VASP’s regulatory information before sending/accepting a Travel Rule data transfer.

-4. Starting a partial Travel Rule data transfer; completing at a later date
+4. Start a partial Travel Rule data transfer; complete itat a later date

 We’ve added support to creating a partial Travel Rule data transfer.
 This allows Compliance Officers to begin a transaction, save it in the inbox, and add missing Beneficiary Customer information later.